 Since 1974, the Our World-Underwater Scholarship Society® has provided firsthand experiences in underwater-related disciplines to young people considering careers in the underwater world.
 Each year a Rolex scholar is selected from North America, Europe, and Australasia to work with leaders in marine-related fields partaking in endeavors ranging from scientific expeditions, underwater research, field study, laboratory assignments, equipment testing and design, photographic instruction, and/or other specialized assignments.
 Scholars spend a year traveling extensively to gain exposure and get hands-on experiences in activities that will contribute to a well-rounded education.
 Each year, the incoming interns and Rolex Scholars are provided with membership in the Explorers Club.

-Each Rolex Scholar is granted a coordinator who assists in organizing his or her itinerary.
+Each Rolex Scholar is granted a coordinator who assists in organizing their itinerary.
 Breadth of experience is emphasized, but each program is tailored to meet each scholar’s background and interests.
 Itineraries may include time with specialists in such areas as biology, archaeology, dive industry-related operations, underwater photography, and conservation.
 Other areas of study may include:

 - Hyperbaric Medicine